MicrosoftDocs/visualstudio-docs/docs/deployment/clickonce-deployment-dotnet.md

 ## ApplicationDeployment class

-In .NET 3.1 and later, you don't have programmatic access to the <xref:System.Deployment.Application.ApplicationDeployment> class or to other APIs in the <xref:System.Deployment.Application> namespace.
+In .NET Core 3.1 and .NET 5 and later, you don't have programmatic access to the <xref:System.Deployment.Application.ApplicationDeployment> class or to other APIs in the <xref:System.Deployment.Application> namespace.

 ## Mage.exe

-In .NET 3.1 and later, use *dotnetmage.exe* instead of [Mage.exe](../deployment/clickonce-security-and-deployment.md#clickonce-tools) to create the ClickOnce deployment.
+In .NET Core 3.1 and .NET 5 and later, use *dotnetmage.exe* instead of [Mage.exe](../deployment/clickonce-security-and-deployment.md#clickonce-tools) to create the ClickOnce deployment.

 ## Unsupported Publish properties on .NET 5+